 Start preparing for your health career in high school

 Reconciliation Act of 2010 Includes Significant Student Aid Provisions

 Centralized Application Services

-Accredited chiropractic medicine programs last 4 years and lead to a Doctor of Chiropractic (D.C.) degree.
+Accredited chiropractic medicine programs last four years and lead to a Doctor of Chiropractic (D.C.) degree.
 The standard curriculum covers: